 Shannon Kepler chose to wear a black stocking cap and a black jacket on a hot Oklahoma August night and a poor attempt to disguise himself.

-Shannon and Gina Kepler took Gina’s black Chevy Suburban to the intersection of Maybelle and Brady, arriving at dusk at about 8:45 PM, timing their arrival to be the same as Lisa and Jeremy’s.
+Shannon and Gina Kepler took Gina’s black Chevy Suburban to the intersection of Maybelle and Brady, arriving at dusk at about 8:45 PM, timing their arrival to be the same as Lisa and Jeremey’s.

 Shannon Kepler arrived in Gina’s Suburban and parked diagonally across the middle of the intersection of Maybelle and Brandy in front of the house.
 He remained in the car.
-At about the same time, Jeremy and Lisa approached the house on foot from the direction of the Day Center to the east on Brady.
+At about the same time, Jeremey and Lisa approached the house on foot from the direction of the Day Center to the east on Brady.
 It is reasonably clear to assume that their simultaneous arrivals were a result of surveillance by Shannon Kepler (or others in his sphere), not just a coincidence.

-As Jeremy was being killed by her father just twenty feet from her, Lisa screamed in sheer terror and ran up the steps, trying to hide behind a sparse lilac bush.
+As Jeremey was being killed by her father just twenty feet from her, Lisa screamed in sheer terror and ran up the steps, trying to hide behind a sparse lilac bush.
 Shannon Kepler, a well-trained officer in the use of firearms, fired twice more in her direction, missing her, but a ricochet off the house slightly injured young Michael who was still on the porch.

-That Shannon Kepler executed Jeremy Lake with clear intention beforehand to kill him, there is no doubt.
+That Shannon Kepler executed Jeremey Lake with clear intention beforehand to kill him, there is no doubt.
 No question.
 He planned the evil deed.
 He carried a revolver so as not to leave shell casings at the scene of his crime.
 He wore a disguise.
 Kepler even attempted to kill his own troublesome daughter Lisa, the one witness who could identify him.
 Unfortunately, though for Shannon Kepler, Lisa screamed out that her dad had killed Jeremy, so all within earshot knew who was the killer.

 Then, Shannon Kepler, the “fine and exemplary” police officer with 24 unblemished years on the police force, fled the scene of the execution at a high rate of speed in Gina’s black Suburban.
 Neighbors hearing the shots peeked out to investigate, some of them witnessing the black Suburban speed away.